menandmice/micetro_docs/guides/user-manual/ipam.rst

 To switch to a different address space:

-1. Select the IP Address Ranges object in the object list in the Manager window.
+1. Select the :guilabel:`IP Address Ranges` object in the object list in the Manager window.

-2. Select Ranges -> Switch Current Address Space.
+2. Select :guilabel:`Ranges --> Switch Current Address Space`.
 A dialog box listing all available address spaces displays.

-3. Select the address space you want to switch to and click the OK button.
+3. Select the address space you want to switch to and click the :guilabel:`OK` button.

 Moving Objects to a Different Address Space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^